mozilla/bug-handling/policy/feature-flags.md

 The lead for the feature–which may be an engineer, a program manager, or a product manager–must notify the Nightly Release Manager before enabling it.

 - The bug's `behind-pref` flag is set to `nightlyNN` where NN is the current version of nightly to indicate it's now available in nightly
-- The `qe-verify` flag is set to ?, requesting QA's attention
+- The `qe-verify` flag is set to +, requesting QA's attention

 Before the feature can graduate to Beta, it must be verified by QA.

-- QA agrees to take on verfication, setting `qe-verify` to `+`
 - The feature is tested on nightly and confirmed to work as specified (implicit here is the feature team's involvement in creating a test plan)

 If the feature does not pass testing then QA should file bugs blocking the `[meta]` bug for the feature.
 QA and the development team must confer and decide if the feature will be disabled in Nightly, or allowed to be kept on while bugs are fixed.
 This will depend on risk and severity of the bugs found.